Vichingo455/Worm-Locker2.0/README.md

 # WORM LOCKER 2.0 | TROJAN-RANSOM.WIN32
 ******************************************************
 If you damage your computer or another with this virus, I am not responsible for your actions.
-This source code is for educational purposes only and does not encourage anyone to damage this malicious code.
+This trojan and its source code is for educational purposes only and does not encourage anyone to damage this malicious code.
 Dissemination of ransomware and other malicious software is against the